-How often do you focus on stomwater in your regular workload? (circle one) opinion on the maintenance of you water infrastructure?
+How often do you focus on stomwater in your regular workload? (circle one) 6.
+What is your opinion on the maintenance of your agency's stormwater infrastructure?

 Daily Weekly Month ly (circle any)

 A few times each year Excellent Could use some maintenance

 To Alexander Could use considerable maintenance

 2. How often does your department cond No. of the Contract of the Con Neglected

 formal training in stormwater permit reg (circle one) prevent you from engaging in MS

 Daily Weekly Month (circle any)

 A few times each year e priority Funding

 Difficulty in planning

 3. Which education method(s) work best for you?
 Not sure of a direction to take

 (circle any) Brochures Training and demonstration

 Articles Demonstration photo 00

 Single-event workshops Workshop se o.
 III the past ye 8.
-In the past year, what MS4 initiatives have you
+In the past year, what MS4 initiatives have you taken?

 Attending meetings with qualified profession nals (list)

-3 - A - C - C - C - C - C - C - C - C - C

 Other: 2

 4. Which regulation activities do you need d

 assistance with? (check any) 9.
 What resource 9.
 What resources have you utilized for MS4 information, assistance, or examples? (list)

 ☐ Public education and outreach information, ass sistance, or examples? (list)

 ☐ Public participation

 ☐ Illicit discharge detection and eliminatio

 ☐ Construction site stormwater runoff con

 Post construction stormwater managem 10 Ac your WM O, how can we help you? (list)

 Pollution prevention and housekeeping in 20.
-As your wino, now can we help you: (list)
+As your wino, now our we neep you. (may)

 municipal operations

 5. Which of the following are beneficial to

 improving your MS4 reporting?

 (check any) Thank you for taking our survey!
 Please leave you

 ☐ Staff maintenance best practices name nosition a and department to assist our analysis.

-☐ Machinery and operations best practic ces
+☐ Machinery and operations best practic ces Name:

 Updates on the latest technology

 Updates on state policies

 ☐ Public engagement best practices Email:

 Other: